plone/training/docs/mastering-plone/features.md

 Change the port of the frontend to 1234

 By default the frontend will start on port 3000.
-You can change the port and/or hostname for the frontend by specifying the environment variables `PORT` and/or `HOST`:
+You can change the port and/or host name for the frontend by specifying the environment variables `PORT` and/or `HOST`:

 ```shell
 HOST=localhost PORT=1234 pnpm start